ki-smile/trustcv/docs/FRAMEWORK_GUIDE.md

 1. **29 CV methods** - Many NOT available in scikit-learn
 2. **Framework agnostic** - Works with PyTorch, TensorFlow, MONAI, etc.
 3. **Medical focus** - Patient grouping, temporal purging, spatial blocking
-4. **Best practices** - Automatic leakage detection, compliance logging
+4. **Best practices** - Automatic leakage detection, documentation logging
 5. **Production ready** - Callbacks, checkpointing, monitoring

 For more examples, see the `examples/` directory in the repository.